MaXX Interactive Desktop Architecture

 Architecture

-The MaXX Desktop's global architecture is based on the following three (3) principles in order to ensure the above goals and requirements are met.
+The MaXXdesktop's global architecture is based on the following five(5) principles in order to ensure the above goals and requirements are met.

-- Support a multi-layers style architecture for applications and services separation with clear boundaries and responsibilities.
+- Support a Multi-layers architecture style for better/clearer separation with clear boundaries, responsibilities and dependency.

-- Support a messaging base architecture for both inter-process communication and asynchronous event-driven execution.
+- Support a Message-Driven architecture for both inter-process communication and asynchronous event-driven execution.

 - Support Shared Memory to prevent unnecessary copy/duplication of information when doing local (same machine) inter-process computations or when handling/displaying images over a local X11 session.